zhaoyang-star/test_opencl_image_object/README.md

 # test_opencl_image_object
-use opencl image object for NHWC tensor
+This toy code use opencl image object for a NHWC input tensor, add 1.f to every element and save it as an output tensor.

+## build it
+sh ./buil.sh

+## run it
+./a.out